Can the Police Take Your DNA?

 A very shady tactic used by the police to obtain DNA is the secret collection of items touched and abandoned by a defendant during his interrogation.
 The most commonly used items are water bottles and cigarettes.

-Imagine this scenario: The police arrest a person for an alleged sex crime.
+Imagine this scenario: A detective calls a suspect and asks him to come to the precinct to discuss an alleged sex crime.
 At the precinct, the police ask the suspect if he will waive his Miranda rights and speak with them.
 Although a person should never agree to speak to the police without first retaining a lawyer, let’s say in this example that the person decides to speak with the police.
 They want the person to talk as much as possible, so they do everything they can do to make the suspect feel comfortable.
 The police will often offer a bottle of water and cigarettes.
 Officers will even sometimes offer to get the suspect a burger and fries.
 On top of all these offerings, the police will often also try to ingratiate themselves with the suspect by acting like they care.
 For instance, the officers may say things like “I just want to understand your side of the story,” or “if you are honest with us now, I’ll ask the prosecution to give you a break.”

 What most suspects don’t realize, however, is that when the police offer drinks or cigarettes, they are not only doing that to get them to feel comfortable and talk — they are also trying to secretly obtain the person’s DNA.
 When the suspect leaves the interrogation room, the cigarette butts and water bottles are often not put in the trash.
 Instead, the police put those items in an evidence bag.
 They then send those items to the lab for DNA analysis to be performed.

 Although this practice of secretly taking a person’s DNA is very shady, courts allow the police to get away with it.
 Since the suspects have “abandoned” the cigarette butts and water bottles, they no longer have any privacy interest in those items—according to the courts at least.